bggolden11/Wait-Less/Code/ReadMe.txt

 All the mobile application files are inside the frontend folder

 All of the server files are in the backend folder

+There is a single SQL script that builds the SQL tables and populates them with all the sample data